Still, we all soldier on because there isn't much else we can do!

 The game was a joy to behold.
 I have never seen such beautiful football played.
 The passing skills of Barcelona were truly magical, with Iniesta and Messi, (who surely should be at Arsenal), mesmerising.
 The Spanish supporters were the same as ever.
 Friendly, cheerful and forever smoking secretly!
 The Man U supporters were the same except they wouldn't smoke because they didn't dare break the law!

 The stadium was clean, easy to access and had staff at the ready for anything to help out.
 The magic disabled toilet key was thrust at us on more than one occasion!
 I remember the 'old' Wembley, with the toilet queues that stretched for miles!
-This new stadium had clean, working toilets.
-A definite bonus if you want to see more of the game.

 Then it was time to go home.
 The return journey was as easy as going.
 Thanks to yet another mass of strangers who didn't hesitate to help.
 I know they are not reading this but their friendliness made the trip into something extra special.
 Thank you all.